Stadium College Football: On Regional Sports Networks

-A package of ACC college football games is managed by Bally Sports and uses their graphics while airing on their networks, however these telecasts are officially produced by Raycom Sports.
+A package of ACC college football games was managed by Bally Sports and used their graphics while airing on their networks, however these telecasts were officially produced by Raycom Sports.

 On Facebook

 Since 2017 a select number of Stadium produced college football games have aired on the Stadium Facebook page instead of the Stadium network or regional sports networks.
 Historically these telecasts have included games from the Patriot League and Conference USA however as of 2021, the Patriot League no longer has a contract with Stadium.
+C-USA's new TV deal (starting in 2023) also doesn't include Stadium as well.

 Studio programming

 In addition to their live game coverage, Stadium also airs Campus Insiders.
 Campus Insiders is a studio show focusing on college conferences across the nation, including the ACC, Big Ten, Big 12, Conference USA, Mountain West, Pac-12, Patriot League, SEC, and the West Coast Conference.
 Each day, a different conference is highlighted with exclusive interviews, Top 25 breakdowns, game picks and more.